trema/pio/README.md

 ### Echo

-To parse an OpenFlow 1.0 ECHO message, use the API `Pio::Echo.read` and you can access each field of the parsed ECHO message.
+To parse an OpenFlow 1.0 Echo message, use the API `Pio::Echo.read` and you can access each field of the parsed Echo message.

     require 'pio'